-- 14.1 All students are promoted to the next semester or year of their program, irrespective of their academic performance. - 14.2 However, at any stage of his/her study, if a student reaches a CGPA below 5.00, the student will be on Academic Probation and is permitted to register for a maximum of 16 credits in subsequent semesters, until his CGPA crosses 5.0.
-However, the student has the choice to re-register for the courses/courses in which he/she has obtained an 'F' / 'N' grade.
+- 14.1 All students are promoted to the next semester or year of their program, irrespective of their academic performance. - 14.2 However, at any stage of his/her study, if a student reaches a CGPA below 5.00, the student will be on Academic Probation and is permitted to register for a maximum of 16 credits during odd semester of an academic year.
+However, the student has the choice to re-register for the courses/courses in which he/she has obtained an 'F'/ 'N' grade.